El Rushbo here, indeed, crouching down to reach the golden EIB microphone because this boom is like Bill Clinton after a trip to the bedroom.

 The impulse might be to isolate these countries.

-Because uh really the simple truth is by stopping it there and by helping them stop it there, we're helping ourselves.
+If we do that, we'll actually be increasing our own risk because really the simple truth is by stopping it there and by helping them stop it there, we're helping ourselves.

-You know, when I start questioning my own common sense, that's when I know it's bad, because I have plenty of it.
+You know, when I start questioning my own common sense, that's when I know it's bad because I have plenty of it.

 But he just says the impulse might be to isolate these companies.